ishakumari1709/DS-projects/pizza_sales_analysis/README.md

 - Push your changes to your fork.
 - Create a pull request with a detailed description of your changes.
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/ishakumari1709/DS-projects/blob/main/LICENSE)file for more details.

 ## Contact
 Please open an issue in the repository or send us an email at ishakumari943@gmail.com if you have any questions or comments.